 The executive committee of a Toastmasters club consists of seven elected club officers, the Immediate Past President, and a Mentoring Co-Ordinator.
-However, in Waverly Communicators, we are fortunate to also have non executive members who are equally invested in the management of the club’s administrative affairs bringing our numbers up to a solid 10.
+In Waverly Communicators, we are fortunate to cover all these roles, with a member who has even taken two: all this to manage smoothly the club’s administrative affairs.

 The President is the CEO of the club and is responsible for fulfilling the mission of the club.
 The President chairs the committee meetings; provides helpful, supportive leadership; and is the club’s representative at District and International level.